 Expressions of Interest (EOI) are accepted from early February each year.

-Intakes will be divided into two phases:
+Intakes will be divided into two rounds:

 EOIs must meet program eligibility requirements and will be evaluated against assessment criterion.
 Please refer to our Program Rules for further information.
-If successful, a collaboration agreement will be executed between the involved parties, and the project is then advertised for a student via the participating university.
+If successful, a Collaboration Agreement will be executed between the involved parties, and the project is then advertised for a student via the participating university.

 Program resources

-Key documents
+Key documents and links

 - Program Rules